Modelling Global Trade with Optimal Transport: Methods

-where $\bb{f} \oplus \bb{g} = \bb{f} \bb{1}^T_m + \bb{g} \bb{1}^T_n$.
-Here $\bb{f}$ and $\bb{g}$ can be interpreted as the minimal cost of picking up and dropping off a good at locations respectively.
-The central planner problem of finding the best plan $\mathbf{T}$ is therefore split into determining the optimal cost of collecting and delivering goods.
-The constraint \eqref{eq:dual_constraint} ensures optimality.
-If $f_i + g_j > C_{ij}$, that is the cost of picking up a good at location $i$ and dropping it off at location $j$ is larger than the transportation cost, it can not be optimal.
+where $\bm{f} \oplus \bm{g} = \bm{f} \bm{1}^T_m + \bm{g} \bm{1}^T_n$.
+Condition \eqref{eq:dual_constraint} corresponds to the admissibility condition of the dual non-regularised OT problem.
+In this context $\bm{f}$ and $\bm{g}$ can be interpreted as the minimal cost of picking up and dropping off a good at locations respectively.
+The problem of finding the optimal plan $\bm{T}$ is thus split into determining the optimal cost of collecting and delivering goods.
+The constraint \eqref{eq:dual_constraint} ensures optimality: if $f_i + g_j > C_{ij}$, that is, the cost of picking up a good at location $i$ and dropping it off at location $j$ is larger than the transportation cost, it cannot be optimal.